i-pletenev/CN_Learn/README.md

 Run the following command and make sure that it lists the recently downloaded image,
 > **docker images**

 **8) Prechecks:** Once all the input files are available, run the following script to ensure the presence, quality and consistency of the input BAM files, exome capture targets and the reference genome.
+This command must be run every time there's a change in input files.

 > **bash prechecks.sh**